ashamis/ashamis.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Software Engineer with the Confidential Computing group at Microsoft Research and a PhD student affiliated with the Large Scale Distributed Systems group at Imperial College London.
+I was a Research Software Engineer with the Confidential Computing group at Microsoft Research and a PhD student affiliated with the Large Scale Distributed Systems group at Imperial College London.
 I am currently working on the intersection of systems, and security.

 Microsoft Research
 --------
-I am a Senior Research Software Engineer working on distributed systems and security.
+I was a Research Software Engineer working on distributed systems and security.
 Throughout my tenure at Microsoft research, I have worked on consensus protocols, distributed transactional systems, file systems, systems for machine learning, mobile input, and other projects.

 Imperial College London
 --------
-In addition to my full time responsibilities at Microsoft Research I am also a PhD student at Imperial College London.
-I am a member of the Large-Scale Data and Systems Group ([LSDS](https://lsds.doc.ic.ac.uk/)), under the supervision of Professor [Peter Pietzuch](https://www.doc.ic.ac.uk/~prp/).
-I began my studies on September 2018.
+In addition to my full time responsibilities at Microsoft Research I also was a PhD student at Imperial College London.
+I was a member of the Large-Scale Data and Systems Group ([LSDS](https://lsds.doc.ic.ac.uk/)), under the supervision of Professor [Peter Pietzuch](https://www.doc.ic.ac.uk/~prp/).